 Physical dependence: Withdrawal symptoms when a person stops drinking after a period of heavy drinking.
 Such symptoms include anxiety, sweating, nausea, and "the shakes."

 Yes, they can.

 Alcohol poisoning is the most life-threatening consequence of binge drinking.
 In alcoholic poisoning, the brain, breathing, circulation, etc is affected.
-It can eventually lead to death.
+It can eventually lead to loss of consciousness and death .

 The following groups should abstain from consuming alcohol altogether:

 Pregnant women or those trying to conceive.

 People on medication or have medical conditions such as alcohol allergy, alcohol addiction, liver disease and stomach ulcers.